oxidecomputer/propolis/README.md

 ### Quickstart to Alpine

-In the aforementioned config file, there are three major components that need to be supplied: The OVMF file, the ISO, and the VNIC.
+In the aforementioned config files, there are three major components that need to be supplied: The OVMF file, the ISO, and the VNIC.

 Since this is a configuration file, you can supply whatever you'd like, but here